iter8-tools/docs/docs/metrics/custom-metrics.md

 > **Note:** This step is automated by **Iter8**.

 === "Prometheus"
   The placeholder `elapsedTimeSeconds` is substituted based on the start of the experiment or `startingTime`, if provided in the CLI.
-If `startingTime` is provided, then the time should follow the format: `Feb 4, 2014 at 6:05pm (PST)`.
+If `startingTime` is provided, then the time should follow [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) (for example: `2020-02-01T09:44:40Z` or `2020-02-01T09:44:40.954641934Z`).

 ## JSON response